Anamico/node-red-contrib-light/README.md

 3. LightChanged node
 4. Updates node

+# NOTE

+This is built to work best with [node-red-contrib-node-lifx](https://www.npmjs.com/package/node-red-contrib-node-lifx), the reason I don't use node-red-contrib-lifx2 or variants, .

+But I have had an issue with colours not setting correctly using node-red-contrib-node-lifx, which is apparently related to the dependency node-lifx not having been updated in some time.

+The "fix" is to update the node-lifx lib file "products.json" with the [latest version from the laster branch](https://github.com/LIFX/products/blob/master/products.json)

+This was the explanation from the author:

+> In short, it's an issue with the node-life dependency, not the node-red-contrib-node-lifx package itself.
+>
+> The node-life package (https://github.com/MariusRumpf/node-lifx) hasn't been updated in about a year, but LIFX has released new products since its last update.
+You could open an issue on that package, but that's really what we're waiting on.
+I'm just happy this package works with the minor modification.
+Until node-lifx updates, doing an npm install of this package will always give you the "current" node-lifx, and thus the outdated product list.
+>
+> I run my home lighting system on a Raspberry Pi and just keep a copy of the current products.json on the desktop, as I have to replace it if I ever need to reinstall, but it does work reliably.
+In my case, the missing products are my new LIFX mini bulbs, but my code always acts funny if I forget to update the products.json file, so that would seem to be the clear problem.
+>
+> So it's definitely fiddly, but at least it works!

 # How it works

 These nodes are designed to work in a fairly simple way.